MFI's Guest Mentors

 He has appeared in Spike Lee films such as Do the Right Thing, School Daze, and Mo’ Better Blues.
 His other film appearances include Fresh, Harley Davidson and the Marlboro Man, The Usual Suspects and King of New York.
 He has portrayed Sidney Glass/the Magic Mirror on ABC’s Once Upon a Time and Major Tom Neville in the NBC series Revolution.
 He has had roles in two Netflix original series: The Get Down, wherein he portrays Pastor Ramon Cruz, and Dear White People, which he narrates.

-TODD KOMARNICKI is a prolific writer, producer, and director of film and television as well as an acclaimed novelist.
-His first novel, Free, was published by Doubleday in 1993 and his second novel, famine (Arcade 1997), received tremendous reviews and was subsequently translated into French, Italian, and German.
-His third novel, war, was published to exceptional reviews in July of 2008 by Arcade.
+Todd Komarnicki is a prolific writer, producer, and director of film and television as well as an acclaimed novelist.
+His first novel, Free, was published by Doubleday in 1993 and his second novel, Famine, received tremendous reviews and was subsequently translated into French, Italian, and German.
+His third novel, War, was published to exceptional reviews in July of 2008 by Arcade.

 Komarnicki is the president & founder of the production company Guy Walks Into A Bar.
-Komarnicki and Guy Walk partner Jon Berg produced the Christmas blockbuster ELF, starring Will Ferrell and directed by Jon Favreau.
-The film amassed over $220 million worldwide and has become a perennial favorite every
+Komarnicki and Guy Walk partner Jon Berg produced the Christmas blockbuster Elf, starring Will Ferrell and directed by Jon Favreau.
+The film amassed over $220 million worldwide and has become a perennial favorite every Christmas season.

 Daniela Taplin Lundberg